 Maybe she has some sweets for me.
-Her sweetbread is so wonderful with a pat of melting butter on it!
+Sweetbread is so wonderful with melting butter on it!
 And some milk.

-He got up and ran towards the house.
+He licked his lips, got up, and ran towards the house.

 “Francis, please take these eggs and cheese to the Fitzford house before supper.
-You know, to Mrs. Smith.”
-Marjorie said.
+You know, to Mrs. Smith,” she said.